tektechnologies/Instructor-Prep/201/class-07.md

 ## Did they use a render method

 - We will look at how to create html elements
-- that we will append to our UL and LI items, inorder to create child/parent relationships.
+- that we will append to our UL and LI items, in order to create child/parent relationships.

 ```js
 let allStores = ['storeOne','storeTwo'];